objetos-en-javascript

 person.profession = "Maripili";

-JavaScript is a prototype-oriented language, but ES6 introduced class syntax, which makes it easier to create objects using a structure more familiar to those coming from languages like Java or C++.
+JavaScript is a prototype-based language, but in ES6 class syntax was introduced, which makes it easier to create objects using a structure more familiar to those coming from languages like Java or C++.

 There are two main ways to access the properties of an object: dot notation and bracket notation.